-The Instrumentor Search dialog box is a general utility to search for signals, breakpoints, and/or instances.
-To invoke the dialog box, click the Search icon.

-The Instrumentor Search dialog box includes an area for specifying the objects to find and an area for displaying the results of the search.
+The Search panel is a general utility to search for signals, breakpoints, and/or instances.
+The panel includes an area for specifying the objects to find and an area for displaying the results of the search.

 The search specification includes these options: